Miguel-Adarlo/appdensitycalculation/README.md

 ```

 **4. Divide the population of each city by its area**\
 Done by division in R after a merging of dataframes.
+Result was the population density per city.

 ```
 {